No startup pitches, I am a DevOps principled environment bootstrapper.

 Also on both macOS and Linux distros, with a few exceptions (GUI apps, Ollama) everything is installed by mise.

-It is strongly recommended to export GITHUB_TOKEN=
+It is strongly recommended to export GITHUB_TOKEN=.

 This avoids getting rate limited by GitHub on parallel installation.

-💡: Enable or disable tools in etc/mise/config.toml
+💡: Enable or disable tools in etc/mise/config.toml, then run install_mise.

 Also see mise for using and locking